 Businesses need to make sure they have updated their systems and "fix the things they should have fixed" before their staff came to work Monday morning, Rob Wainwright said.

-In England, 48 National Health Service (NHS) reported in hospitals, GP surgeries or pharmacies and in 13 NHS in Scotland.
+In England, 48 National Health Service (NHS) (from the National Health Service) reported problems in hospitals, GP surgeries or pharmacies and in 13 NHS services in Scotland.

 What happened was an "indiscriminate attack on multiple industries and services," Wainwright said, including the German rail network Deutsche Bahn, the Spanish telecommunications company Telefonica, the US logistics company FedEx and the Russian Interior Ministry.